 Since the signs, symptoms, and routine laboratory abnormalities are nonspecific, virtually any patient evaluated for a variety of complaints, especially those related to the respiratory system, could arguably be evaluated for coccidioidomycosis.
-The more patients that are tested for Valley Fever, the more infections are likely to be diagnosed.
+The more patients who are tested for Valley fever, the more infections are likely to be diagnosed.
+This was the case in one study of college students.

-On the other hand, despite the prevalence of Valley Fever within the endemic patient population, many other acute illnesses also exist.
-Thus, by increasing provider sensitivity and the number of tests ordered to diagnose Valley Fever, the overall proportion of tests that are diagnostic will decrease.
+On the other hand, despite the prevalence of Valley fever within the endemic patient population, many other acute illnesses also exist.
+Thus, by increasing provider sensitivity and the number of tests ordered to diagnose Valley fever, the overall proportion of tests that are diagnostic might decrease.

 A critical step for clinicians in a busy practice is to establish routine indications for ordering the appropriate tests.
-Several indications are proposed, which are selected for simplicity and application to common situations (Table 6).
+Several indications for Valley fever testing are proposed.
+These were are selected for simplicity and application to common situations (Table 5).
+These recommendations may be modified if new information emerges from studies now underway.

-Table 6.
+Table 5.
 In patients who reside in or have traveled to endemic regions, consider testing for coccidioidomycosis if any of the following indications are present:

 - · Respiratory symptoms and at least one of the following:

 - More than 1 office visit

 - Chest X-ray ordered

 - Antibiotic prescribed

-- Two of the following for a prolonged period:
+- Two of the following for more than one week:

 - Fever

 - Fatigue

 - Arthralgia

 - · Unexplained peripheral blood eosinophilia

-- Skin lesions of:
+- · Skin lesions of:

 - Erythema nodosum

 - Erythema multiforme